CABIN POLLEN FILTER

-Pollen Filters.
-The pollen filter actually filters out more than just pollen – it stops all kinds of debris, pollution and odours from entering the cabin and clogging up the heating, ventilation and air-conditioning systems.
-We stock high-quality pollen filters for all types of car.
+The pollen filter is a filter fitted in your car that stops all kinds of debris, pollution, odours and of course, pollen, from entering the cabin and clogging up the heating, ventilation and air-conditioning systems.

-How often do you change your cabin air filter?
+How often do you change your Cabin Pollen Filter?

 Vehicle manufacturers recommend replacing your cabin air filter every 15,000 to 25,000 miles, or once a year depending on what is stated in your vehicle’s manufacturer manual.

-Remember, if you are in any doubt, or find that you have an unpleasant smell in your car, pop into your nearest First Stop Partner where there trained staff can supply, fit and fit new cabin pollen filters for you.
+Remember, if you are in any doubt, or find that you have an unpleasant smell in your car, pop into your nearest First Stop Centre.
+Our trained staff will happily supply and fit a new cabin pollen filter for you.